dfinke/powershell-for-developers/README.md

 powershell-for-developers
 =========================

-PowerShell examples for the book &quot;PowerShell for Developers&quot; http://shop.oreilly.com/product/0636920024491.do
+PowerShell examples for the book <a href="http://shop.oreilly.com/product/0636920024491.do">&quot;PowerShell for Developers&quot; </a>